-Assessment of Effects SA Objective Nature of the sustainability effect (positive/negative, short/medium/long term, cumulative, scale, reversibility, likelihood) Evidence and Reference (where available) Suggested Mitigation and Enhancement Measures 1 To create and The policy seeks safe, accessible and + sustain attractive design for the public realm communities that associated with development.
-Provision meet the needs of such places to sit, meet and play of the population facilitates community inclusion.
-Positive and promote impact. social inclusion 2 To provide for the No direct impact 0 timely delivery of infrastructure
+Assessment of Effects SA Objective Nature of the sustainability effect (positive/negative, short/medium/long term, cumulative, scale, reversibility, likelihood) Evidence and Reference (where available) Suggested Mitigation and Enhancement Measures 1 To create and sustain communities that meet the needs of the population and promote social inclusion The policy seeks safe, accessible and attractive design for the public realm associated with development.
+Provision of such places to sit, meet and play facilitates community inclusion.
+Positive impact. + 2 To provide for the timely delivery of infrastructure No direct impact 0